 Again depending on the work that needs doing will determine what kit you go for but ideally you may want at least one cutting pad, a couple of polishing pads and a finishing pad.
 If looking for a machine polishing kit that also includes detailing products it is best to choose a kit with a recognised brand of product packaged with it i.e. Meguiars, Pinnacle, Chemical Guys, Poorboys, Dodo Juice or one of the other respected brands within the detailing community.

-What’s The Difference In A Cheap Dual Action Polisher?
+What’s The Difference In A Cheap Rotary Action Polisher?

-Many of the really cheap dual action polishers have limitations compared to the machines reviewed in today’s article.
+Many of the really cheap rotary action polishers have limitations compared to the machines reviewed in today’s article.
 Many can be heavier and not so well designed so making them a little harder to use and control.
 You might also find that the backing plate is fixed, thus limiting your choice of pad sizes.
+(Normally 9-10 inches)